amenjalal94/amenjalal94.github.io/README.md

 ## Works in progress
 <a id="works-in-progress"></a>

 ### Screening Women Out?
-Experimental Evidence on Salary Disclosure in Job Ads
+Experimenting with Salary Disclosure in Job Ads

 _Experiment ongoing_